Murder of Becky Watts: Disappearance

+Investigation

+On 22 February, Avon and Somerset Police made their first appeal for information about her disappearance, and the following day, her father and grandmother appeared at a press conference appealing for her return.
+An online campaign using the hashtag "#FindBecky" was launched on social media, reaching more than two million people worldwide.

 Police searches focused on a number of properties in Barton Hill, Southmead, St George's Park and Troopers Hill nature reserve.
 In addition, searches were made in nearby open spaces and park areas, as well as house to house inquiries.
 Searches were also organised by public volunteers in areas including in Wharf Road in Fishponds, Trym Valley and Badock's Wood.
 Police made a public appeal for information regarding the movements of a black Vauxhall Zafira between 19 and 23 February.

+Watts's funeral was held at St Ambrose Church in Whitehall, Bristol.

 Initial inquiries focused on the belief that Watts had disappeared after leaving the family home, based on statements given by her step-brother Nathan Matthews and his girlfriend Shauna Hoare, who were at the house at the time.
 They said they had not seen Watts but "heard the door slam" and assumed she had left.
 On 28 February, Matthews and Hoare were arrested in connection with Watts's disappearance.
 On 2 March, they were re-arrested on suspicion of murder.
 The following day, Watts's dismembered body was found at a property in Barton Court, Barton Hill.
 On 4 March, Matthews was charged with murder.
 On 6 March, four other people who had been arrested were charged with assisting an offender, having been accused of helping to hide or dispose of Watts's body.
 A 23-year-old man who had also been arrested was released without charge.

 On 22 June, Hoare, who was originally charged with perverting the course of justice, was charged with murder.
 Matthews and Hoare were also charged with conspiracy to kidnap, preventing the lawful burial of a body and possession of an illegal weapon.
 The couple were also charged with four unrelated counts of making indecent images of children.
 Matthews was also charged on unrelated counts of sexual assault and voyeurism.

 Watts' funeral took place at St Ambrose Church in Whitehall, Bristol, on 17 April 2015 and was described by her family as "an occasion to celebrate Becky's life".
 The service was followed by a private interment for her family and friends at Avon View Cemetery.